 Private Vacation Rental – If you want to stay in your own place in Phoenix, then there a number of excellent options for you such as this private cottage.
 Click here to see the best private rentals in Arizona!

 Not quite what you’re looking for?
 Click here to browse other hotels in Phoenix!

 Stopping at some of these sites, your Phoenix to Sedona drive will already be full of beauty and adventure before you even get to Sedona.
 Your road trip to red rock country will be absolutely unforgettable.

 Are you planning a road trip from Phoenix to Sedona?
-Have you visited any of these stops before?
+Have any questions?
 Let us know in the comments!